 Overriding object Members

-Chapter 6 discussed how all classes and structs ultimately derive from object .
+Chapter 6 discussed how all classes and structs ultimately derive from object.
 In addition, it reviewed each method available on object and discussed how some of them are virtual.
 This section discusses the details concerning overriding these virtual methods.
-Doing so is automatic for records, but the generated code also provides an example on what is required if you choose to customize the generated code or implement an override on a non-record type implementation.
+Doing so is automatic for records, but the generated code also provides an example of what is required if you choose to customize the generated code or implement an override on a non-record type implementation.

 Overriding ToString()

-By default, calling ToString() on any object will return the fully qualified type name of the object.
+By default, calling ToString() on any object will return the fully qualified name of the object type.
 Calling ToString() on a System.IO.FileStream object will return the string System.IO.FileStream, for example.
 For some classes, however, ToString() can be more meaningful.
 On string, for example, ToString() returns the string value itself.
-Similarly, when invoking ToString() on an Angle (Listing 9.1) the result returns:
+Similarly, when invoking ToString() on an Angle (Listing 9.1), the result returns:

 Angle { Degrees = 90, Minutes = 0, Seconds = 0, Name = }

 Overriding ToString() requires nothing more than declaring the ToString() method as override and returning a string.
-For example:
+Take Listing 9.16 for example:

 public override string ToString()